hannasg22/TNANP/README.md

 $$ [\frac{\hbar^2}{M}(\frac{d^2}{dr^2}-\frac{6}{r^2})+E+2V_T(r)-V_C(r)]u_d=\sqrt{8}V_T(r)u_s
 $$

 These are exactly the equations that our code will try to solve!
-So, we will **get the two wavefunctions $u_s$ and $u_d$ and the energy eigenvalue** (which, by experimental data, we know it is: $E_B=-2.225 MeV$).
+So, we will **get the two wavefunctions $u_s$ and $u_d$ and the energy eigenvalue** (which, by experimental data, we know it is: $E=-2.225 MeV$).

-Also, we must take into account the initial and boundary conditions we expect this kind of system to follow:
+Also, we must take into account the initial and boundary conditions we expect for this kind of system:

 $$u_s(0)=u_d(0)=0, \hspace{0.5cm} u_s(\infty)=u_d(\infty)=0
 $$

+Apart from that, we will be able to also calculate the quadrupole moment Q. This term indicates that the charge distribution is not spherically symmetric.
+This is why we must take into account the d-wave $L=2$ case!
+If we only had L=0, since its wavefunction corresponds to spherical symmetry, we would get $Q=0$.
+This would also represent just a central potential for the interaction of the nucleons.
+Nevertheless, from experimental data we know that $Q=0.286e \cdot fm^2$.
+Therefore, everything fits perfectly with the previously described connection between the $L=0$ and $L=2$ wavefunctions and the non-central potential.

 ### Further details